bluenviron/mediamtx/README.md

 ffmpeg -re -rtsp_transport tcp -i rtsp://localhost:8554/mystream -c copy output.mp4
 ```

-You can use _Gstreamer_ to read that stream with the TCP transport protocol:
+You can use _GStreamer_ to read that stream with the TCP transport protocol:

 ```
 gst-launch-1.0 rtspsrc protocols=tcp rtsp://localhost:8554/mystream ! fakesink